chilli007123/Dissertation/Proposal.md

 As discussed in section 1 above, as windows holds a majority share in the market when it comes to computers, there are a range of tools that can be used to create effective viruses.
 The impact of these tools regarding AV detection is continuously altering, and therefore the environment is rapidly changing.
 With plenty of innovations from both attackers and defenders, it is difficult to produce long lasting solutions.

-TODO:  Add a scection with some CITED research, discussing how many virus are creates,  how much money is lost, different techinques for detection vs exasion etc.  What you need to do here is sell why this is important.
+#### *TODO:  Add a section with some CITED research, discussing how many virus are creates,  how much money is lost, different techinques for detection vs exasion etc.*  What you need to do here is sell why this is important.
 Up-to-date sources indicate that "560,000 new pieces of malware are detected everyday" (Bojan Jovanovic, 2023).
 With this huge number of potentially 0-day viruses being created everyday, there is no way that antivirus software can keep up block all these threats before they infect multiple machines.

-(Bojan Jovanovic, 2023) Also says that "Every minute, four companies fall victim to ransomware attacks" This relates nicely to (Marika Samarati, 2017) report on how much cyber crime cost the UK in 2016, "Although ransomware ranked last in terms of the number of organisations affected (388,858), it ranked first in terms of financial losses (£7,356,060,699)"
+(Bojan Jovanovic, 2023) Also says that "Every minute, four companies fall victim to ransomware attacks" This relates nicely to (Marika Samarati, 2017) report on how much cyber crime cost the UK in 2016, "Although ransomware ranked last in terms of the number of organisations affected (388,858), it ranked first in terms of financial losses (£7,356,060,699)".
+These statistics show us that more research needs to be do

 Antivirus software is arguably one of the most important processes on our computers, blocking internal and external threats, it protects our computers from malicious users.
 My projects will be important to the blue and red teams within cybersecurity.
 With greater knowledge on how antivirus systems cope with different forms of evasion, will ensure that new protections are put in place to further secure devices.
-Also, Im positive that my research will also benefit individual users who have little knowledge around cyber threats.
+Also, I'm positive that my research will also benefit individual users who have little knowledge around cyber threats.
 Reasoning for this is because by demonstrating the different ways in which a virus can come it will encourage users to be more cautious when opening a file from an unsigned source.
-(Also mention real world users as AV developers understaing these can protect them)
+(Also mention real world users as AV developers understating these can protect them)

 ## Project Plan: